ruvacynthia/Tableau-Dashboard-US-Flight-Delay-and-Cancellation-Analysis/README.md

 * `Taxi In` (minutes)
 * `Cancelled` (binary: 0 for not cancelled, 1 for cancelled)

-This data is available in the `flights final dataset.csv` file..
+This data and tableau visualization is available on: https://drive.google.com/drive/folders/1eNFNQ6tWeBU-5vzOtI9RAfh8zcuTar2B?usp=drive_link

 ## 🛠️ Tools Used

  **Tableau:** For data visualization and dashboard creation.

+##

 ## 🧑‍💻 Presented By